Yikez978/r2d2/README.md

       Need Microsoft's dsquery.exe to get computer and printer names from AD.
 ```
 ##TODO (the old list, in no particular order)
+* Move setup vaiables to a config file
 * Use a real database instead of flat files
 *	Add timestamp to entries for inclusion in a db
 *	Find rogues with reservations to check if they are active